AI Skills & Tech 2026 Conference Leading the Dialogue on Israel's Economic and Educational Future

-More than 500 leaders and professionals from high-tech, industry, academia, education, the public sector, and the defense establishment gathered for the Skills & Tech Conference 2026.
-Held on June 23rd, the event was a joint initiative of the Afeka Academic College of Engineering, TheMarker, and the Trump Philanthropic Fund.
+More than 500 participants from the high-tech sector, industry, academia, education, the public sector, and the defense establishment gathered for the AI Skills & Tech 2026 Conference.
+The event, held on June 22, was led by Afeka College, TheMarker, and the Trump Foundation.

-The prestigious lineup of speakers included Prof. Yossi Rosenwaks, President of Afeka College; Amit Krig, Senior VP at NVIDIA; Natalie Kramer, Chief Product Officer at Check Point; Merav Bahat, former CEO of Dazz; Alan Feld, Founder and Managing Partner Emeritus of Vintage Investment Partners; Dr. Sharon Yalov Handzel, Head of the M.Sc.
-Program in Intelligent Systems (AI) at Afeka; Dr. Gal Zohar, Head of Research and Policy Research at the Israeli Employment Service; and Dr. Avital Gereshi, Senior VP and Head of the MP&E Division at Rafael, alongside other prominent executives from industry, education, defense, and the public sector.
+Distinguished speakers and attendees included Prof. Yossi Rosenwaks, President of Afeka College; Eli Hurvitz, Executive Director of the Trump Foundation; Amit Krig, Senior Vice President at NVIDIA and Head of the Israel Development Center; Merav Bahat, CEO of Dazz (recently acquired by Wiz); Natalie Kramer, Chief Product Officer at Check Point; Alan Feld, Founder and Managing Partner Emeritus of Vintage Investment Partners; Dr. Avital Gerstner, Senior Vice President and Head of the Manufacturing and Human Resources Division at Rafael; Dr. Sharon Yalov Handzel, Head of the M.Sc.
+Program in Intelligent Systems (AI) at Afeka; Dr. Gal Zohar, Head of the Research and Policy Unit at the Israeli Employment Service; Efrat Bachar Netanel, CEO of the Mosaic Institute for AI Policy; Avi Salmon, Intel Israel Lead; and Col. Rotem Bashi, Commander of the Matzpen Unit, alongside other senior figures from across industries.

-Throughout the day, panel discussions explored the deep implications of AI across the workforce, K-12 education, higher education, and industry.
-Panelists addressed the strategic challenges of integrating AI within organizations, the structural shifts required in training and educational models, and the emerging opportunities for employees, companies, and educational institutions alike.
+Throughout the day, panel discussions addressed the impact of artificial intelligence on the labor market, the education system, higher education, and corporate structures.
+Panelists examined the strategic challenges of integrating AI technologies into organizations, the shifting paradigms of mentorship and learning, and the emerging opportunities available to employees, corporations, and educational institutions.

 Dr. Sharon Yalov Handzel, Head of the M.Sc.
-Program in Intelligent Systems (AI) at Afeka, addressed the profound shifts AI is introducing to the worlds of knowledge and learning:
+Program in Intelligent Systems (AI) at Afeka, addressed the profound changes AI brings to the worlds of knowledge and academic studies:

-"The capacity for autonomous learning, identifying macro-trends, and swiftly adapting to change will be among the most vital skill sets in the coming years.
-Today’s students are expected to pivot through multiple professional transitions over the course of their careers.
-Therefore, our responsibility is to prepare them not just for their first job, but to continually evolve and reinvent themselves throughout their entire professional lives."
+"The capacity for independent learning, identifying trends, and swiftly adapting to change will serve as the most critical skills in the coming years.
+Today’s students are expected to navigate multiple professional transitions throughout their careers.
+Therefore, our responsibility is to prepare them not merely for their first job, but to equip them with the capacity to evolve and reinvent themselves throughout their entire professional lives."

-At Afeka College, this vision is already embedded across all academic programs, seamlessly blending academic excellence, personal and professional skills development, multidisciplinary learning, and deep industry integration.
-Through this approach, the college continues to spearhead the national dialogue surrounding the competencies required for the engineers of tomorrow, shaping the next generation of Israel's technological leadership.
+At Afeka, this educational philosophy is actively integrated into the academic curricula, blending academic excellence, personal and professional skill development, multi-disciplinary study, and close industry collaboration.
+Through these initiatives, Afeka continues to lead the national dialogue on the essential skills required for the engineers of tomorrow, shaping the next generation of technological leadership in Israel.

 Skills & Tech Conference 2026: Preparing the Next Generation for the AI Era